 Sian Kaan Biosphere Reserve

 Sian Ka’an and the surrounding ruins have been declared a UNESCO World Heritage Site.
-In addition, the biosphere is the largest protected area in the Mexican Caribbean.
+In addition, the biosphere is the largest protected area in the Mexican Caribbean, and in my humble opinion, one of the best things to do in the Yucatán peninsula.
 Within this reserve, you will be see an abundance of local flora, animals, and many bird species.
 In my experience, it really does give you a true jungle exploration experience, and is great for anyone who enjoys nature.

 Muyil River Float Experience